Rahni1/javascript-challenges/README.md

     Print the multiples of 5 whilst skipping the multiples of 3.

 **NameChange:**
-    Change your surname using a constructor, initializer block and object instance.
+    Change your surname using a constructor function, the changeName function and an object instance.

 **Palindrome:**
     Given a string of text, print true or false indicating whether or not the text is a palindrome.